Andrewp2/laniusc/LEXING_ADDITIONAL.md

 4. **LLP(1,1) parse (GPU)**:
    - With `CALL_LPAREN` / `GROUP_LPAREN` and `INDEX_LBRACKET` / `ARRAY_LBRACKET`, the grammar has unique FIRST sets at each decision site.
 We follow the “ParallelLLParsing” scheme: segment by bracket structure, parse LARs independently, merge.

 > **Why this stays parallel:** Retagging only needs “previous significant token kind”.
 That’s obtainable with a single exclusive prefix **max** (or carry) over positions marking “is significant here?”, then a gather to read the prior kind, then a constant-time retag table.
 No serial dependence.
+Implementation resides inside `shaders/lexer/tokens_build.slang`.

 ---